aws-samples/aws-lex-web-ui/lex-web-ui/static/iframe/README.md

     // iframe origin - see: Cross Origin Configuration section below "iframeOrigin": "http://localhost:8080",

+    // controls whether the iframe is loaded minimized or expanded "loadIframeMinimized": false,

     // time to wait for the config event in ms "configEventTimeOutInMs": 10000,